These guides are AI-generated educational summaries — not legal or medical advice.

 Not mentioning associated conditions such as fissures, fistulas, or pruritus ani

-Why: These conditions may be separately ratable under their own diagnostic codes (e.g., DC 7337 for pruritus ani) and may contribute to your overall combined disability rating.
+These conditions may be separately ratable under their own diagnostic codes (e.g., DC 7337 for pruritus ani) and may contribute to your overall combined disability rating.
 Failing to mention them means they may not be evaluated or service-connected.

-Do this instead: Report all anorectal symptoms to the examiner including anal itching, fissures, fistulas, abscesses, or drainage.
+Instead: Report all anorectal symptoms to the examiner including anal itching, fissures, fistulas, abscesses, or drainage.
 Ask that each condition be separately addressed in the DBQ.

 Impact: Separate ratings under DC 7337 and related codes